learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 ```

-## Exercise 3:
+## Exercise 3

-You want to make a certain kind of tropical punch, using bananas, oranges, and papayas.
+You want to make a soup containing tomatoes, carrots and onions.

-Suppose you don't know how many of each to put in the punch, but you know that there are seven pieces of fruit in the mix, and there are twice as many oranges as bananas.

-You also know that the seven pieces of fruit cost \$5.25,
+Suppose you don't know the exact mix to put in, but you know there are 7 individual pieces of vegetables, and there are twice as many tomatoes as onions, and that the 7 pieces of vegetables cost 5.25 USD in total.

-where bananas cost \$.50 each, oranges cost \$.75 each, and papayas cost \$1.25 each.
+You also know that onions cost 0.5 USD each, tomatoes cost .75 USD and carrots cost 1.25 USD each.

-How many bananas, oranges and papayas would you need to make this punch ?
+Create a system of equations to find out exactly how many of each of the vegetables is in your soup.

 ```python